patrickcfwhite/patrickcfwhite/README.md

 Hey!
 I'm Patrick!
 (He/Him) I'm a Software Engineer with a background in the creative industries.

-- 🏢 I'm working as a Full Stack Engineer at an Events tech company.
+- 🏢 I'm working as a Full Stack Engineer at a Fintech company.

 - 🌱 I’m currently learning more about Elixir and THREE.js.